Ink wash painting

-In China and Japan as well as much less so in Korea, ink wash painting formed a distinct stylistic tradition with a different set of artists working in it than from those doing other types of painting.
+In China, Japan and, to a lesser extent, Korea, ink wash painting formed a distinct stylistic tradition with a different set of artists working in it than from those in other types of painting.
 In China especially it was a gentlemanly occupation associated with poetry and calligraphy.
 It was often produced by the scholar-official or literati class, ideally illustrating their own poetry and producing the paintings as gifts for friends or patrons, rather than painting for payment.

-In practice a talented painter often had a very useful advantage in climbing the bureaucratic ladder.
+In practice a talented painter often had an advantage in climbing the bureaucratic ladder.
 In Korea, painters were less segregated, and more willing to paint in two techniques, such as mixing areas of colour with monochrome ink, for example in painting the faces of figures.

 The vertical hanging scroll was the classic format; the long horizontal handscroll format tended to be associated with professional coloured painting, but was also used for literati painting.
 In both formats paintings were generally kept rolled up, and brought out for the owner to admire, often with a small group of friends.
 Chinese collectors liked to stamp paintings with their seals and usually in red inkpad; sometimes they would add poems or notes of appreciation.
 Some old and famous paintings have become very disfigured by this; the Qianlong Emperor was a particular offender.

 In landscape painting the scenes depicted are typically imaginary or very loose adaptations of actual views.
 The shan shui style of mountain landscapes are by far the most common, often evoking particular areas traditionally famous for their beauty, from which the artist may have been very distant.
-Including water, for example oceans and lakes is common.